 Repair: After you verified your spark plug is in good condition, check the continuity of your ignition coil using a multimeter.
 Replace the ignition coil if you find a break in the continuity.

-Repair: When you find your Murray starting problem is due to the charging system, take your lawn mower to your local Murray dealer for further troubleshooting and repair.
+Repair: When you find your Murray starting problem is due to the charging system, take your lawn mower to your local lawn mower repair shop for further troubleshooting and repair.

 The cost of all of these parts can get pretty expensive if you don’t guess right the first time.
 Most lawn mower centers do not allow you to return electrical parts so you will be stuck with the part whether it is the problem or not.